Overview of Delaware Mortgages

 Delaware Mortgage Resources

 Need financing help in Delaware?
 There are programs available for homebuyers and homeowners looking for assistance.
-If you’re just getting started, the Interfaith Community Housing of Delaware hosts courses via the NeighborWorks® HomeOwnership Center.
-In addition to classes focusing on finances and avoiding foreclosure, there is also an extensive 11-week homebuying course to prepare you for homeownership.
+If you’re just getting started, the Interfaith Community Housing of Delaware hosts courses via the NeighborWorks® Homeownership Center.
+In addition to classes focusing on finances and avoiding foreclosure, there is also a homebuying course to prepare you for homeownership.

 Similarly, the Delaware First Time Homebuyer Seminars cover all the basics of buying your first home in Delaware, plus other assistance options out there.
-These seminars are free and are located in Newark and Dover every couple weeks.
+These seminars are free and are located in Newark, Dover and New Castle every couple weeks.
+There is also a virtual webinar option.

 In Delaware, you may also qualify for assistance from the United States Department of Agriculture Rural Development.
 The program helps rural communities by offering aid in obtaining affordable housing.
 Loans in Delaware are available to qualified applicants looking to purchase a new home or repair their current one.